-There are various students' mathematical abilities according to their cognitive level (Kusnadi & Mardiani, 2022).
+There various students' are mathematical abilities according to their cognitive level (Kusnadi & Mardiani, 2022).
 One of them is problem-solving ability.
 Problem-solving ability is one of the objectives of learning mathematics (Syahruddin et al., 2021; Ratna & Yahya, 2022).
 This ability is also a measure of student success in learning mathematics.
-Therefore, student need to develop problem-solving skills.
-Problem-solving ability should always be integrated into learning mathematics through solving nonroutine math problems (Harahap, 2022).
+Therefore, student need to develop skills. problem-solving Problem-solving ability should always be integrated into learning mathematics through solving nonroutine math problems (Harahap, 2022).
 Thus, when students face real life problem, they will get used to applying the problemsolving procedures they learn when solving math problems (Aeni & Afriansyah, 2022).